 This is our stone path.
 It is 55 feet and 9 inches long and seven feet wide and follows a gentle curve from the picket fence gate to the back steps of our house.
 The picket fence and the large hosta gardens on both sides of the path create a “courtyard” area that we absolutely love.

-My husband and I built this stone path ourselves, using ordinary rocks that we had previously dug from our property.
+We built this stone path ourselves, using ordinary rocks that we had previously dug from our property.
 None of the rocks we used are pavers… in fact, almost all of them are boulders that are at least a foot thick.
 Many of the rocks are even larger… as we gained experience we realized that as long as a rock had one flat side and an interesting surface, it probably was a good candidate for the path.

 Before we began, we had no idea of what we were getting ourselves into, and that is probably a good thing.
 We tried to keep the project manageable by building the path in eight to ten foot segments but still it was a formidable task.
 We already knew the digging was going to be difficult because of our rocky soil, but we soon found that there were several rocks just beneath the surface of the soil that were heavier than we could pull out, even with the help of the winch.
 However, the winch COULD raise these rocks up to the level of the path so we could maneuver them into position with the flat side up.
 This meant we had to dig deep to get under the rock… most of the path was dug more than two feet deep, but in these areas we had to go even deeper.
 We would stand in the nearly hip deep “hole” working as fast as we could to pack dirt under these bigger rocks while they were being held in place by the winch… all the while hoping the winch would hold and the rock wouldn’t shift until we had it stabilized.
 We dug and we packed dirt and we moved rocks… week after week.
 It was hard, slow work, but we finally reached the porch steps and the end of the path.
 It was done!